 • CSS:

 CSS is a short form of Cascading Style Sheets and is a set of instructions that controls the style and structure of a webpage.
-CSS dictates how users see a content.
+CSS dictates how users see content.

 • JavaScript: